Weekly EMEA Base Oil Price Report

 Middle East

-The scope of the TRS covered 320 pieces of equipment, 1,000 maintenance work orders and more than 30 projects.
+Employees at Saudi Aramco’s wholly owned Yanbu‘ Refinery completed a wide-ranging and complex total refinery shutdown on schedule and without any safety incidents.
+The work covered 320 pieces of equipment, 1,000 maintenance work orders and more than 30 projects.
 The refinery undergoes extensive maintenance every five years to ensure the safety, integrity and reliability of the facility.
-However, the TRS that ended March 10 2025 was more extensive than previous turnarounds.
+However, a previous shutdown that ended March 10, 2025 was more extensive than previous turnarounds.

 Despite adverse weather and other issues, the shutdown was completed within the scheduled 38 days, due largely to advanced planning, organization and solid teamwork.
 Nearly 3,000 Saudi Aramco employees and contractors worked together to complete the task safely and on time.
+The turnaround is partly preparatory work for the introduction of production for Group III base oils.

-Iranian Group I base oil news was not forthcoming or available last week, so it is unclear if business continues, or if all trade has been interrupted by the unrest.
+Iranian Group I base oil news was not forthcoming or available last week, so it is unclear if business continues or if all trade has been interrupted by the unrest.
 This report considers the latter to be the case.

 Group I, CIF/CFR UAE ports